greguly/WooCommerce-Remove-All-Products/woocommerce-remove-all-products/readme.txt

 1. Upload plugin files to your plugins folder, or install using WordPress' built-in Add New Plugin installer
 1. Activate the plugin
+1. Find the menu entry 'Remove All Products' under 'WooCommerce' menu
 1. Your WooCommerce store now has an easy way to remove all products